 Behaviour issues

 Some parents and carers want to change schools because they think their child's behaviour will improve with a change of school.
-It is more important for everybody to work together in trying to address and resolve the difficulties that are causing the poor behaviour.
-Most schools share very similar behaviour policies and procedures.
-Changing schools should not be used as a way of avoiding a fixed term or a permanent exclusion unless this is a managed process agreed by both schools.
+It's more important for everybody to work together in trying to address and resolve the difficulties that are causing the poor behaviour.

 Bullying

-A person is bullied when, either as an individual or part of a group, she or he suffers in any way from the direct result of intentional and persistent harassment and / or victimisation by another individual or group.
-You may feel a change of school is necessary because your child is being bullied and this has not improved after several strategies have been implemented by the school.
+A person is bullied when, either as an individual or part of a group, they suffer in any way from the direct result of intentional and persistent harassment and/or victimisation by another individual or group.

 All schools have anti-bullying policies, and as such, if you think your child is being bullied you need to tell the school immediately.
 Moving school without dealing with the problem may not help your child in the long term.